Andryerics/facebook_fetcher/README.md

   </p>
 <p>Maximize your business's potential and gain a competitive edge with our <b>four separate</b> Facebook Scrapers for: <br><b>Profile, Page, Post, All Recent Post and Group (and Video)</b>

-Scrape valuable user data for lead generation, research studies, targeted marketing, sentiment analysis, data-driven decision-making, and more.
+Scrape valuable user data for lead generation, research studies, targeted marketing, sentiment analysis, data-driven decision-making, and more...
 </p>
 </div>